Adopting a Kitten: The Process

 Step 11

 You now are home with your kitten!
 The transition period can take some time depending on your household and your kitten’s temperament.
 I recommend keeping your kitten in a small room (such as a bathroom) for 2 weeks.
 This lets the kitten get used to this new space and you/your family.
 After the initial 2 weeks, I recommend introducing the kitten to other pets gradually over 2-4 weeks depending on how it’s going.
 I like to start by introducing smells (with blankets), then seeing each other through a barrier (carrier, baby-gate, screen), then let them meet face-to-face.
 Keep these interactions supervised until you are sure they are comfortable with each other.
 At 6-7.5 months (or vet’s recommendations) spay/neuter your kitten.
+Once I receive proof of alteration, I will send the pedigree information.

 For me, the breeder